aiven/devportal/docs/platform/howto/byoc/rename-custom-cloud.rst

 .. important::

-    Creating custom clouds in your Aiven organization requires enabling :doc:`the bring your own cloud (BYOC) feature </docs/platform/concepts/byoc>`, which is a limited availability feature.
+    Creating custom clouds in your Aiven organization requires enabling :doc:`the bring your own cloud (BYOC) feature </docs/platform/concepts/byoc>`, which is a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
 If you're interested in trying it out, contact the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_.

 This article details how to change the name of your custom cloud in `Aiven Console <https://console.aiven.io/>`_.